Buyer Guides

 Direct answer

 Generic AEO platforms measure brand visibility across general AI engines like ChatGPT, Perplexity, Google AI Overviews, Claude, and Gemini.
-Retail AEO platforms measure visibility across AI shopping assistants like Amazon Rufus, Walmart Sparky, and ChatGPT Shopping.
+Retail AEO platforms measure visibility across AI shopping assistants like Amazon Alexa for Shopping, Walmart Sparky, and ChatGPT Shopping.
 The two categories use different data sources, different ranking signals, different recovery actions, and different governance models, and most generic AEO platforms cannot meaningfully address retail AI engines.

 If you only sell B2B SaaS, you likely only need generic AEO.
 If your revenue is split across SaaS and physical products, you need both.
 If you are heavily marketplace-driven, retail AEO matters far more than generic AEO.